Teaching

 Teaching Philosophy

 I craft my classes in a way that puts authors, artists, and community leaders from many different backgrounds and experiences into conversation with each other.
 I also design interactive workshops as part of my classes.
 This way, students engage both their minds and hands as part of a larger community of learners.
-Experience one of my haptic workshops (pictured right) here.

 Photo of hand holding pine cone